liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 -  There is a mechanism to track classes used by JavaScript code.
 It should help in tracking which classes are actually used and which are dead code.
-See the CSS typescript module (``/src/adhocracy/adhocracy/frontend/static/js``) for more information.
+See the CSS typescript module (``/src/adhocracy/adhocracy/frontend/static/js/Adhocracy/Css.ts``) for more information.
--  Some CSS testing should be done in brother tests.
-CSS and JavaScript developers should work together on this,
+-  Some CSS testing should be done in brother tests, i.e. CSS and JavaScript developers should work together on this.

 Selectors
 +++++++++